MABelanger/react-widget-browser/README.md

 # react-widget-browser
-The goal of this repo is to be able to build a react widget css module compatible in production that can be used directly with browser.
+The goal of this repo is to be able to build a react widget css module compatible in production that can be used directly with browser with create-react-app.
 So you can use your component inside <script> tag like this:

 ```js
 <div id="root"></div>